ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   :sample:
     One or more examples.
   :version_added:
-    Only needed if this return was extended after initial Ansible release, in other words, this is greater than the top level ``version_added`` field.
+    Only needed if this return was extended after initial module release, in other words, this is greater than the top (module) level ``version_added`` field.
     This is a string, and not a float, for example, ``version_added: '2.3'``.
   :contains:
     Optional.
 To describe nested return values, set ``type: dict``, or ``type: list``/``elements: dict``, or if you really have to, ``type: complex``, and repeat the elements above for each sub-field.